-Google’s search query answer box occupies valuable real estate at the top of a relevant search engine results page (SERP).
-Getting your site in the answer box puts you in a strong position, allowing you to skip over the competition and get the top spot on the SERP while bypassing traditional SEO requirements.
-Let’s take a look at how you can get there.
+Google’s search query Answer Box occupies valuable real estate at the top of a relevant search engine results page (SERP).
+Getting your site in the Answer Box puts you in a strong position, allowing you to skip over the competition and get the top spot on the SERP while bypassing traditional SEO requirements.

 What is the Answer Box?

-At this point, the percentage of search queries that trigger an answer box is in the teens, so there’s lots of opportunity to get ahead in this area.
+At this point, the percentage of search queries that trigger an Answer Box is in the teens, so there are lots of opportunities to get ahead in this area.
 To take advantage of that opportunity, you need to understand how snippets make it to the answer box.

 Snippets in the box can consist of single words, lists or charts, but most frequently, they’re short paragraphs that provide a summary answer to the query.

-Many answer boxes come up in response to a question beginning with “how,” what,” “when” or “where” but some respond to a keyword phrase.
+Many Answer Boxes come up in response to a question beginning with “how,” what,” “when” or “where” but some respond to a keyword phrase.